Zulfen/ZulfBungee/README.md

 Small portions of this plugin were referenced from another addon to aid development ([Skungee by LimeGlass](https://github.com/Skungee/Skungee-2.0.0)), and code referenced will be credited accordingly.

+Building this addon by yourself might be a bit of a pain right now, sorry!
+I am currently planning on switching from Maven to Gradle.
+For the meantime, you can load the repo as an IntelliJ project and you should be able to build it from there.

 ## **Known Bugs:**

 * None right now.